Suppressed Density of States in Self-Generated Coulomb Glasses: Definitions

 In the glass at low temperatures we assume the particles are frozen into a stable nonperiodic configuration.
 The stability requirement implies that if we move a particle from site $i$ to site $j$, the total energy of the system should increase,\cite{1975JPhC....8L..49E}

 The ground state of the system naturally satisfies this single-particle stability criterion.
-Any configuration that satisfies the stability criterion is a \emph{metastable state}\footnote{Sometimes also called an 'inherent structure' to avoid confusion with the thermodynamic notion of metastability.}.
+Any configuration that satisfies the stability criterion is called a \emph{metastable state}.
+Note that these states are sometimes called 'inherent structures' to avoid confusion with the thermodynamic notion of metastability, or 'pseudo-ground states'.
+Also note that this definition is not unique.: one can define metastability with respect to one- \'{a}nd two-particle hops; one, two \'{a}nd three-particle hops; or local single-particle hops only, etcetera.
+However, in this paper we stick to the definition following Eqn. (\ref{Stability}).

 Following the arguments mentioned in the introduction, we assume that these metastable states have some kind of local short-range order.
 This is characterized by the density correlation function